bianchins/JarvisPHP/TelegramBot/readme.txt

 How to use JarvisPHP TelegramBot
 --------------------------------

 JarvisPHP TelegramBot is a Telegram Bot that interact with JarvisPHP.
+Please refer to wiki for more information.

 You have to:
-- set the right jarvisPhp Url in JarvisPHP, in line: define('_JARVISPHP_URL','http://localhost:8000/answer');
+- set the right jarvisPhp Url in TelegramBot/JarvisPHPTelegramBot, in line: define('_JARVISPHP_URL','http://localhost:8000/answer');
 - Create a Bot in Telegram, please refer to https://core.telegram.org/bots
 - Obtain a Bot Token from the @BotFather